bruderstein/PythonScript/docs/source/compiling.rst

 If you want to "compile" Python scripts, then you are looking in the wrong place - Python is automatically compiled, so isn't normally something you need to worry about.
 Just run the script from the menu!

-The source code for Python Script is held on Github, at http://github.com/davegb3/PythonScript
+The source code for Python Script is held on Github, at https://github.com/bruderstein/PythonScript

-The code in Sourceforge's git repository is _normally_ the same, but not necessarily, as it may be slightly behind.

 Boost.Python
 ------------